SayenkoDesign/Supertheme/README.md

 # File Structure

-- App: Directory for your php and configs
+- app: Directory for your php and configs
   - bootstrap.php: bootstraps the supertheme by creating and loading the container.
 Include this to load SuperTheme in any file such as functions.php or index.php
-  - config: Store yaml config files in here
+  - config: Store yaml and json config files in here
+    - acf: contains acf json files defining acf groups and fields with json
   - src: place your classes in here. src is mapped to the \App namespace and will automatically load if you include the bootstrap file or composers autoload file
 - docs: more detailed documentation on specific subjects
 - languages: directory for translation files